lightme-fan/rest-countries-ts/README.md

 ## Features

-- A home page where a list of countries is displayed
+- A home page where a list of countries is displayed.
 - Search for a specific country by name or region.
-- Switch between dark and light mode
+- Switch between dark and light mode.
-- See the country details by clicking on a country card
+- See the country details by clicking on a country card.

 ## Getting started